-Having spent a collective of some 60 years working within Thatcham Research – Vehicle security department and the Metropolitan Police in the stolen vehicle squad, setting vehicle Insurance ratings and security standards for both the Aftermarket and vehicle OEM’s and pushing best practice for all vehicle types from information gained on the street through law enforcement across the globe.
+Having spent a collective of some 75 years working within Thatcham Research and the Metropolitan Police.
+Our team have been experienced in setting the vehicle Insurance ratings and security standards, for both the Aftermarket and vehicle OEMs for all vehicle types across the globe.

-Research setting best practice for aftermarket and OEM security systems of all vehicle and equipment types countering theft and fraud.
-Assisting OEMs brands with brand protection and insurers from possible fraud as well as supporting police with expert witness statements and vehicle identification.
-Respected within the industry for providing trustworthy advice in a highly confidential field with many different stakeholders.
-With the threatened loss of certification, recognition and standards for the Aftermarket and System Installers, VSST Ltd was approached to establish a programme that would give reassurance and credibility to customers and key industry stakeholders having systems fitted.
+In 2016 with the threatened loss of certification, recognition and standards for the Aftermarket and System Installers, VSST Ltd was approached to establish a programme that would give reassurance and credibility to customers and key industry stakeholders having systems fitted.

 Finding the Right Solution for the Right Problem